AdguardTeam/KnowledgeBase/docs/adguard-for-windows/browser-assistant.md

 AdGuard Browser Assistant is a browser extension, it is installed in a browser, so there is no need to wait for the userscript to be injected into the filtered web page, as it was with the preceding one.
 In other words, it is more autonomous from the main AdGuard app.
 Still, Browser Assistant needs the installed AdGuard for Windows, because there is no point in using the extension without the app.

-### Compatibility with the main app

-If you've already gotten into the habit of using our previous AdGuard ad blocker extension, [please read this article](adguard-browser-extension/сompatibility.md), you may like the solution that we have developed for the new Browser Assistant.

-Background information:

-In previous versions of the AdGuard Browser Extension (before v3.5), if you had it installed along with the AdGuard for Windows app, the extension took over the functions of Assistant, stopped filtering itself and relied on the app to do this.

-The extension and the app worked in conjunction but sometimes the integration would fail.
-Some websites would stop being protected by the desktop program and be backed up only by the less powerful extension.

-When using the Browser Assistant, all these problems don’t matter as there can be no conflicts in essence.
-The role of the Browser Assistant is well-defined and it can’t hinder the functioning of the main app, so there is no need to worry.

 ## Separate tab in Settings

 The new Browser Assistant has its own tab in AdGuard for Windows settings, along with Stealth Mode, Browsing security, Parental Control and others.
 There you will find a link to download the extension for your default browser.
 Besides, there is a checkbox to enable the legacy Assistant.